fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 ## Accessing your QRL Wallet with the Ledger Nano S

 > **NOTE** If you are a Firefox user, ensure you have enabled **u2f** before proceeding.
 [Enabling U2F support in Mozilla Firefox](https://support.yubico.com/support/solutions/articles/15000017511-enabling-u2f-support-in-mozilla-firefox)
+{: .info}

-**Chrome Users** Please note there is a bug with chrome that will not allow the ledger to work.
+> **NOTE** Chrome Users, there is a bug with chrome that will not allow the ledger to work.
 Please use another application or download the [qrl wallet](https://theqrl.org)
 {: .info}

 1. Make sure your Ledger Nano S device is powered on, unlocked and the QRL App is open.
-2. Select the tree you wish to open by scrolling to **Switch Tree** in the QRL menu and selecting with both buttons
+2. Select the tree to open by scrolling to **Switch Tree** in the QRL menu.
 3. Visit [https://wallet.theqrl.org/](https://wallet.theqrl.org/) in your browser.
 4. Click **Open Wallet** on the left hand menu.
 5. On the right hand side, select **Ledger Nano S** in the drop down menu.